-- If index is a Player, returns a MixedBehavior over the player's infosets - If index is an Infoset, returns a MixedAction over the infoset's actions - If index is an Action, returns the probability the action is played - If index is a str, attempts to resolve the referenced object by first searching for a player with that label, then for an infoset with that label, and finally for an action with that label.
+- If index is a Player, returns a MixedBehavior over the player's infosets - If index is an Infoset, returns a MixedAction over the infoset's actions pygambit.gambit.MixedBehaviorProfile. setitem

+- If index is an Action, returns the probability the action is played - If index is a str, attempts to resolve the referenced object by first searching for a player with that label, then for an infoset with that label, and finally for an action with that label.